SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 this method checks whether the requested new level is already unlocked.
 The ``advance(to:)`` method returns a Boolean value to indicate whether or not it was actually able to set ``currentLevel``.
+Because it's not necessarily a mistake for code that calls the ``advance(to:)`` method to ignore the return value, this function is marked with the ``@discardableResult`` attribute.
+For more information about that attribute, see :doc:`../ReferenceManual/Attributes`.

 The ``LevelTracker`` structure is used with the ``Player`` class, shown below, to track and update the progress of an individual player: